KSUR

-KSUR (630 kHz) is a commercial AM radio station licensed to Monterey, California.
-KSUR serves the Monterey Bay and Santa Cruz area.
-The station is owned by Mount Wilson Broadcasting and currently broadcasts an oldies radio format.
+KSUR (630 AM) was a commercial radio station licensed to Monterey, California.
+KSUR served the Monterey Bay and Santa Cruz area.
+The station was owned by Mount Wilson FM Broadcasters and broadcast an oldies radio format.

-KSUR broadcasts at 1,000 watts, using a directional antenna to protect other stations on 630 AM from interference.
-In addition, it broadcasts on FM translator K294CA at 106.7 MHz.
+KSUR broadcast at 1,000 watts, using a directional antenna to protect other stations on 630 AM from interference.
+In addition, it broadcast on FM translator K294CA at 106.7 MHz.